 Top Five Most Common Medical Misdiagnosis Conditions

-Certain types of cancer are detectable via screening processes which enable discovery at an early stage (prostrate, lung, cervical and breast cancer being examples).
+Certain types of cancer are detectable via screening processes which enable discovery at an early stage (prostate, lung, cervical and breast cancer being examples).
 Yet this isn’t always the case, and with other types such as pancreatic and kidney cancer, detection is a lot more challenging.
 Often in these cases, a patient relies on medical professionals to interpret their problematic signs and act accordingly.
-Unfortunately, some of these cancer types can mimic symptoms akin to other more common conditions which is why it’s one of the most misdiagnosed illnesses.
+Unfortunately, some of these cancer types can mimic symptoms akin to other more common conditions which are why cancer misdiagnosis is one of the most misdiagnosed illnesses.

-Celiac disease is one of the most common misdiagnosed diseases because it can encompasses many symptoms which can vary from person-to-person.
-These can include abdominal pain, digestive problems (constipation and diarrhoea), joint paint, headaches , depression, fatigue and nausea.
-In other scenarios, patients don’t exhibit any symptoms whatsoever which can make it extra challenging to get a correct diagnoses.
+Celiac disease is one of the most common misdiagnosed diseases because it can encompass many symptoms which can vary from person to person.
+These can include abdominal pain, digestive problems (constipation and diarrhoea), joint pain, headaches, depression, fatigue and nausea.
+In other scenarios, patients don’t exhibit any symptoms whatsoever which can make it extra challenging to get a correct diagnosis.
 It is most commonly misdiagnosed as irritable bowel syndrome, intestinal infections and chronic fatigue syndrome.

 The symptoms of a stroke can vary from facial numbness to confusion to issues with mobility and speech.
 Unfortunately, doctors can overlook the early symptoms and pass them off as vertigo, migraine, or even intoxication.
 Indeed, recent research carried out in the US revealed that tens of thousands of American stroke victims are misdiagnosed every single year.